 tools SPANNING molecular to behavioral analyses

-We use confocal microscopy on immunostained brain tissue to gain powerful insights into changes in cellular morphology, plasticity, and pathology associated with neurodegeneration.
+We use a variety of imaging approaches, including conventional confocal imaging, super-resolution, and reconstruction-based computational modeling using immunostained brain tissue to gain powerful insights into changes in cellular morphology, plasticity, and pathology associated with neurodegeneration.
 Sophisticated dendritic spine analyses in dye-filled neurons in brain slices give us unprecedented detail into synaptic changes mediated by genetic perturbations that we make in our various mouse models.
 Many of these analyses follow stereotaxic brain targeting of specific genes in a cell type-specific fashion using CRISPR editing or conventional viral-mediated gene transfer in mice.

 Microdialysis & Behavioral analyses